CiscoDevNet/roomdevices-macros-samples/AppleTV Control/README.md

-# Cisco CE Video Endpoints Macros - Language Selector
+# Cisco CE Video Endpoints Macros - Apple TV Controls
-This macro and corresponding In-Room Control sample demonstrates how to create an in-room control application that allows the user to select the menu language on the Touch 10 and OSD on the video endpoint.
+This macro and corresponding In-Room Control sample demonstrates how to create an in-room control application that allows the user to control an Apple TV directly via HDMI using CEC using the Touch 10.

 ---
-Snapshot of Touch 10 Home Screen Panel with language selector:
+Snapshot of Touch 10 Home Screen Panel with Apple TV Control:
-![Sample In-Room Control Screenshot](languageselector_homescreen.png) Snapshot of Touch 10 Home Screen Panel after pressing the language selector:
+![Sample In-Room Control Screenshot](languageselector_homescreen.png) Snapshot of Touch 10 Home Screen Panel after pressing the Apple TV Control selector:
 ![Sample In-Room Control Screenshot](languageselector_panel_selected.png)
 ---